AadithyaRao2809/SE/BD/Unit-1/hadoop_ecosystem.md

 - Advantage of migrating to HDFS : streaming data access so we can handle data as it comes, and then batch export to DB(other tools like kafka that can do real time streaming)
 - Integrates with Oozie as an action
 -  Supports plugins(users can develop) for data sources(new external systems)
 - Sqoop Connectors, Sqoop can overcome the differences in SQL dialects supported by various databases along with providing optimized data transfer.
 To be more specific connector is a pluggable piece.
 That we use to fetch metadata about transferred data (columns, associated data types, …).
 Also to drive the data transfer itself in the most efficient manner.
+Eg.**MySQL connector**,**PostgreSQL connector**

 ![](../../Attachments/hadoop_ecosystem-20230928-7.png)

 ##### Import